-Welcome to Attention Deficit Disorder (ADD/ADHD), an interactive distance learning course designed to help you achieve a better understanding of ADD and provide intervention strategies to facilitate positive student change.
-Attention Deficit Disorder provides information on the history of the disorder, accepted methods to assess and identify students with the disorder, and various treatment methods that are currently being used to treat the disorder.
-The course helps you through the referral process when you feel a student needs services beyond what you are capable of or comfortable providing in your classroom environment.
-This course also lists resources for both teachers and parents who would like more help or information about ADD.
+Welcome to Attention Deficit/Hyperactivity Disorder (ADHD), an interactive distance learning course designed to help you achieve a better understanding of ADHD and provide intervention strategies to facilitate positive student change.
+Attention Deficit/Hyperactivity Disorder provides information on the history of the disorder, accepted methods to assess and identify students with the disorder, and various treatment methods that are currently being used to treat the disorder.
+This course also lists resources for both teachers and parents who would like more help or information about ADHD.

-Title: Attention Deficit Disorder: Information & Interventions for Effective Teaching
+Title: Attention Deficit/Hyperactivity Disorder: Information & Interventions for Effective Teaching